-- 4.38 Before turning to the question of content acquisition markets, it is important to identify the type of content that the MCMC is focussing on. - 4.39 The MCMC proposes to consider long form and linear content that is provided over FTA, subscription television and IPTV platforms.
-If long form content is distributed over a non-linear viewing platform (e.g. video ondemand services), this content will also be considered when identifying relevant content services markets.
+- 4.38 Before turning to the question of content acquisition markets, it is important to identify the type of content that the MCMC is focussing on. - 4.39 The MCMC considered long form and linear content that is provided over FTA, subscription television and IPTV platforms.
+If long form content is distributed over a non-linear viewing platform (e.g. video on-demand

-- 4.40 While other sources of content, such as user-generated content, continue to gain in popularity, the MCMC does not believe that these forms of content constitute close substitutes for FTA, subscription television or IPTV services at this time.
-This interpretation is consistent with approaches currently taken in other jurisdictions. - 4.41 To be clear, the MCMC will also consider content services that are provided over IPTV as being included within this market.
+- services), this content will also be considered when identifying relevant content services markets. - 4.40 While other sources of content, such as user-generated content, continue to gain in popularity, the MCMC does not believe that these forms of content constitute close substitutes for FTA, subscription television or IPTV services at this time.
+This interpretation is consistent with approaches currently taken in other jurisdictions.146 - 4.41 To be clear, the MCMC considered content services that are provided over IPTV as being included within this market.
 Although these services use an internet-based mode of delivery, they often require a subscription and offer similar long form content as FTA and subscription television providers. - 4.42 Therefore, the following discussion on the acquisition and distribution of content will only focus on long form content (e.g. sport, movies, etc.) that is acquired and distributed by licensed retail content applications providers in Malaysia.

 - 4.43 When defining the scope of the market for the acquisition of content, it is necessary to identify potential rivals who are in competition for the right to offer the best content to their viewers.
 The MCMC views the following content acquirers as potentially being in competition with one another to acquire content: - (a) FTA television providers; - (b) subscription television providers; and - (c) IPTV providers. - 4.44 In theory, each of these content providers will compete against one another to acquire the rights to show particular content.
 They will compete with one another in negotiations with content producers, such as sports bodies (e.g. English Premier League), movie studios or television production houses. - 4.45 However, in reality what tends to occur is the provider with the greatest financial resources is able to regularly outbid all other providers and lockout access to premium content.
 In effect, this serves to narrow the number of demand side substitutes in the market as effective competition is limited to a few large players. - 4.46 In Malaysia, Astro has substantially higher buying power than the individual FTA operators.
-Astro's total revenue for financial year ended 31
+Astro's total revenue for financial year ended 31 January 2013 was reported at RM 4,264,967,000,147 which is significantly above what other FTA providers reported over the same time period.
+For example,

-&lt;sup>146 For example, in its assessment of the proposed Foxtel and Austar merger in 2012, ACCC found that, although mobile and "other audiovisual content delivery services" were likely to play an increasing role in the content services market in the future, at this time they did not constitute a sufficient substitute to subscription television services.
+146 For example, in its assessment of the proposed Foxtel and Austar merger in 2012, ACCC found that, although mobile and "other audiovisual content delivery services" were likely to play an increasing role in the content services market in the future, at this time they did not constitute a sufficient substitute to subscription television services.